sv4u/lisp-interpreter/docs/index.md

 ```
 **Note:** The file name must have no spaces in it and must end in ".scli".

-Some math functions that have been implemented in the math package are
+Some math functions that have been implemented in the ```math``` package are:
 - Exponentiation
 - Modular exponentiation
 - `sqrt(x)`
 - `nroot(x, n)`: the nth root of x
 - `ceil(x)` and `floor(x)`
 - `ln(x)`, `log10(x)`, and `log2(x)`

+Some string functions that have been implemented in the ```strings``` package are:
+- Concatenation
+- Substrings
+- Character At
+- Length
+- Split on a regular expression

 ## Contact
 If you are interested in seeing this project grow or helping me, feel free to contact me at [svvishnu@andrew.cmu.edu](mailto:svvishnu@andrew.cmu.edu).
 I'm always looking for help.